 Introduces students to quantitative tools available for business decision making, focusing on problem solving through model building.
 Topics include: decision theory including decision trees, inventory models, linear programming and applications including sensitivity analysis, networking, forecasting and simulation.
 Strongly recommended that this course be taken after MGSC2101 and MGSC1109.

+MGSC2104 Supply Chain Management

+Credits: 3

+Prerequisites: MGMT1601, MGSC2101, MRKT1301.

+This is an introductory course in Supply Chain Management.
+This course will examine how supply chain professionals actively operate at the centre of the supply chain structure providing connectivity, managing relationships of all stakeholders who are linked in this chain through physical flows and information flows, and ensuring that the processes resulting the effective distribution of goods form the manufacturer to the end user while safeguarding quality.

 MGSC3101 Information Systems for Management

+Credits: 3

 Prerequisites: ACCT1204 and MGSC2101.

+Exclusions: Unavailable to students with credit for BUSS284.

 Introduction to key issues associated with the use of information systems and technology in organizations.
 This course examines how information resources are integrated to provide working information systems designed to support organizational operations and decision making.
 This includes an introduction to tools and techniques used in information systems analysis and design, and a review of alternative approaches to systems development.
 Emphasis is placed on how to adopt, use, and manage information technology to gain a comprehensive advantage.
 Cases will be used to cover a wide range of issues.

+MGSC3103 Procurement and Supply Management

+Credits: 3

+Prerequisites: MGSC2103, MGSC2104.